 Fermentation quite often makes that smokiness even stronger.

 When the fermentation process (F1) is over, it's bottling time.

 After bottling, our Kombucha goes through the second fermentation process (F2).

 This helps the natural carbonation build up in the bottles.

 Next, our bottles go inside the fridge for further conditioning.
 Finally, a few days later, they go to our retail fridge.

 Tasting prior to selling is always a must!

 Yum, yum.
 It's ready for retail.

-Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar, Lapsang Souchong & Keemun Black
+Ingredients: Filtered and Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar, Lapsang Souchong and Keemun Black

 Disclaimer: All medical information in this post is merely information & not advise.
 If you need medical advice, please consult your doctor or other appropriate medical professional.